Begin the MSPSL Driving Routine

 Now that we are almost at the T-junction, we’ve assessed what’s going on so we need to make a decision.
 It’s important to be decisive and confident in your actions.

 Finally, we act on our decision, whether that be continue to emerge from the T-junction to turn left without stopping, or whether to stop to give way or stop due to it being a closed junction or a stop junction.
 If you’re in any doubt on what to do then avoid taking any risks and stop.
+For further information, see do you always have to stop at a T-junction?

 As we approach the junction, follow the kerbline round to the left.
 Following the kerbline round to the left will give you a better road position when you join the major road.
 Keeping to the left also means that if you do stop, another vehicle may stop alongside you for turning right (if the road is wide enough).